qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 1. Image Captioning
     - Gradio Interface UI for uploading image to perform captioning
     - Python script for generating captions on all available images retrieved from a specified UI.

 2. Simple Chatbot
+    - Frontend interface supported by HTML, Javascript and Flask
+    - Backend chat service supported by the use of HuggingFaceHub model loaded into PC.

 ## Environment file to edit